 DeHaan said he is traditionally reserved about forecasting oil prices, which hovered above $102 a barrel Thursday.
 But he said 2012 would almost certainly break all records, in part because of political tension with Iran over its nuclear program.

 Iran has threatened to close a key oil passageway, the Strait of Hormuz, in possible retaliation for new economic sanctions from the U.S. and the European Union.
 Iran holds the world's fourth-largest proven oil reserves, and the world's second-largest natural gas reserves, according to the EIA.

 Should Iran become more hostile and cause a supply disruption, oil prices could soar to all-time highs and approach $175 to $200 a barrel, DeHaan said.

 "Coupled with rising demand as a result of a recovering economy, it won't be pretty," DeHaan said.
 "Either way you look at it, 2012 will be among the worst year ever for gasoline prices."

-Daniel O’Connell, senior energy broker with INTL FCStone Inc., said if the price of crude oil increases 8.2 percent in 2011, the U.S. could see a similar price hike in 2012 as jobs, housing and other economic data improve.
-O’Connell said overall data points to a volatile market with the same trading ranges as those of 2011.
+Daniel O'Connell, senior energy broker with INTL FCStone Inc., said if the price of crude oil increases 8.2 percent in 2011, the U.S. could see higher gas prices in 2012 as jobs, housing and other economic data improve.
+O'Connell said overall data points to a volatile market with the same trading ranges as those of 2011.